 However, there’s plenty of players out there who have absolutely no time for them.
 They’re commonly viewed as confusing, unnecessary and just an annoying thing to think about when you’re simply trying to get on with a game.
-For our money, and for that of many player, variable paylines can just do one.
+For our money, and for that of many players, variable paylines can just do one.

 Popularised by games like NetEnt’s When Pigs Fly, expanding reels is a feature by which many of the possible locations for symbols to fall on the reels are obscured until you get a win, with increasing squares revealed as your win streak continues.
 Then, when your luck breaks, you’re right back to square one, relying on a single square to create winning combinations.

 Some players like the added drama of expanding reels, but really, they’re just perverts.
 There’s nothing to love about a feature which simply makes it harder for you to win.
 Oh, and god forbid a developer team's expanding reels with a high variance slot – you’re not going to have much fun there.